rosepearson/GeoFabrics/examples/README.md

 ## Running GeoFabrics
 Once you've run through the steps in the setup section, you can run GeoFabrics using the `JSON` files in each example folder as instruction file inputs.
 Follow [link](https://github.com/rosepearson/GeoFabrics/wiki/Basic-Usage-instructions) for detailed usage instructions.

-Please note that some examples contain multiple instruction files for producing DEMs with different levels of hydrological conditoining.
+Please note that the file paths in the instruction files are all setup for if the working directory at execution is the folder containing the instruction files.
+You may need to update the relative paths to absolute paths if running from another location.

 ## Examples
 The following table contains information about the different tests.